juce-framework/JUCE/modules/juce_core/native/java/README.txt

     <path-to-your-android-sdk>/build-tools/<latest-build-tool-version>/d8 --release --lib <path-to-your-android-sdk>/sdk/platforms/<latest-platform-version>/android.jar --min-api <min-api> .

-    (Replace <your-min-sdk-of-your-classes> with the minimal sdk version you used in step 1.)
+    (Replace <min-api> with the minimal sdk version you used in step 1.)

 7. gzip the output: